kayaoglutuncay/max78000/src/timers.md

 Configure the timer for counter mode by performing the following:

-1. Disable the timer peripheral as described in *Timer Clock Sources*.
+1. Disable the timer peripheral as described in [Timer Clock Sources](#timer-clock-sources).
-2. If desired, change the timer clock source as described in *Timer Clock Sources*.
+2. If desired, change the timer clock source as described in [Timer Clock Sources](#timer-clock-sources).
 3. Set <a href="#table19-13">TMRn_CTRL0</a>.*mode* 0x2 to select Counter mode.
 4. Configure the timer input function: